run2bizdocs/docs-1/en-us/docs/faq.md

     MOST PRECISE IMAGE CONFIGURATION FOR JASPER REPORTS

-    The user has access to the properties of the image that will appear in the reports,
+    The user has access to the properties of the image that will appear in the reports.

     RULE: if the user-customized image is not configured correctly in reports, it must be redesigned with more appropriate ratios.